 The project’s administrative home within Academic Support Services and its integrative, programmatic relationships to the university’s nationally recognized Asian American Studies Program and Institute for Asian American Studies ensure a unique level of quality, capacity, and commitment to address urgent needs of underserved, low-income, and traditionally underrepresented Asian American students.

 We are fortunate to be able to focus our work to specifically support Asian American students in achieving and succeeding in higher education.
-This project is made possible through UMass Boston’s designation as an Asian American Native American Pacific Islander Serving Institution (AANAPISI) and funding received through this designation from the U.S. Department of Education.
+This project is made possible through UMass Boston’s designation as an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) and funding received through this designation from the U.S. Department of Education.